cortexproject/cortex/docs/configuration/arguments.md

 - `-querier.query-parallelism`

-   This refers to database queries against the store (e.g. Bigtable or DynamoDB).
+   This refers to database queries against the store when running the deprecated Cortex chunks storage (e.g. Bigtable or DynamoDB).
 This is the max subqueries run in parallel per higher-level query.

 - `-querier.timeout`